EC & Lower School

 Project Cost: CHF 10,000

 Learning how nature sustains life and developing "eco-literacy" is essential to educating our students for sustainability.
 By creating living ecosystems as classrooms, our students don't just learn about nature but will have opportunities to learn from nature.
-Students will work with experts in the ongoing planning and development of the LS Garden and an eco-roof garden as living classrooms.
+Students will work with experts to develop a "food forest" in the Lower School Garden as a living classroom.

 Project Cost: CHF 2,000